12 ways to enhance your employee retention program

 This is certainly not an exhaustive list of strategies, but it is a good starting point to help you reduce your employee turnover.
 Make sure you monitor your employee turnover rate at regular intervals, to see if it improves.
 You should also have a contingency plan in place, for those times when an employee may unfortunately, despite your best efforts, fall through the net.

 Your employees are valuable assets and without them, your business wouldn’t be able to operate.
-It’s therefore important to invest time and money in them, ensure they have the necessary tools and skills to do their job and are content in the company.
+It’s important to invest time and money in them, ensure they have the necessary tools and skills to do their job and are content in the company.